Cquinn21/.github.io-reading-notes/commandline.md

 # Text Editor vs IDE

 ### Text Editor
-A text editor is software that allows you to write,and manage text that is used to build a website.
+A text editor is software that allows you to write and manage text that is used to build a website.

 #### Features to look for in Text Editors:
-1. **Code Completetion**
+1. **Code Completion**
   - Code completion is similar to predictive text on a smartphone.
 As you begin to type, the text editor will offer suggestions based on what has been typed.

-2. **Syntax Hightlighting**
+2. **Syntax Highlighting**
-  - Synax Highlighting highlights your text different colors.
+  - Syntax Highlighting highlights your text different colors.
 Attributes will be different color than the element and copy.
 This makes the text easier to read and to find mistakes.

 3. **Themes**
   - Themes allows you to change the appearance of the editor.
 Finding one that is easy on the eyes to reduce eye strain and fatigue is the best.

 4. **Extensions**
-  - Extesnions give your code more functionality and features.
+  - Extensions give your code more functionality and features.

 ### IDE
 * IDE stands for Integrated Development Environment.
 IDE's combine different software programs into one single system.
 IDE allows you to text edit, manage files, it has a compiler, and a debugger.
 Microsoft Visual Studios is an example of an IDE software.